The Mesozoic Era begins where the upheavals of the Permian Extinctions

 The warmer drier conditions of the Mesozoic required new reproductive methods in plants.
 Ferns and gymnosperms developed.
 Their reproductive methods allowed for good protection of the spores or seeds that would have to get through periods of drought before growing into the infant plant.

 Marine LifeThe survivors of the Permian Extinction had very little competition.
 Corals, mollusks and fish dominated the life in the oceans.
 Some Reptiles took to the water to become the first air breathing hunters in the oceans.
-They took on a variety of forms and rose to the top of the food chain.
+They took on a variety of forms, including the mosasaurs and the plesiosaurs.
+These marine reptiles rose to the top of the food chain.

 The dominant land animals at the end of the Permian Period were the Synapsids.
 This group of animals is characterized by having a single hole on each side of the skull behind the eye.
 They are sometimes called mammal like reptiles.
 This group nearly became extinct at the close of the Permian Period.